Options

 The default

-attribute, if present, specifies a value (or a promise thereof) to be used at the end of the parsing loop, in case the option is specified neither on the command line nor in the environment.
+attribute, if present, specifies a value (or a promise thereof) to be used at the end of the parsing loop, in case the option is not supplied.

 Mutually exclusive with always required.